hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	3622288   	0x374590    	Unix path: /etc/Wireless/RT2860/RT2860_2G.dat
 	3637850   	0x37825A    	Unix path: /etc/Wireless/RT2860/RT2860.dat

 According to `binwalk` these binary files don't make any sense at all.
 However, upon further inspection with `xxd`, they look like executable or something like that, since they have many strings related to important services such as HTTP, UPnP, etc. and a lot of binary data.
-Let's rename them to `executable1.bin` and `executable2.bin`.
+They are both at [`executable1.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/executable1.bin) and [`executable2.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/executable2.bin).

 ### MINIFS

-Let's investigate now `chunk2.bin`.
+Let's investigate now [`chunk2.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/chunk2.bin).
 If we look back to its `binwalk`, we see that the first LZMA segment doesn't start at byte 0:

 	$ binwalk chunk2.bin